 In your last semester, minimum 3 semester hours of graduate credit are required for registration in which degree requirements are to be completed.
-You must have the CS Department Core Competency form approved and Program of Study form approved with the Graduate School, prior to submitting the Request to Reduce Course Load through Istart.
+You must have the MS or PhD Core Competency form approved and Program of Study form approved with the Graduate School, prior to your last semester and prior to submitting the Request to Reduce Course Load through Compass (international students only).